Wine tasting in Cricova, Moldova

 Cricova is only 20 kilometers away (12 miles) from Chisinau.
 From the central bus station in Chisinau, a bus (number 2 from what I remember!) goes to Cricova every 15 minutes.
 The bus ticket is only 4.50 lei (0.20€), and the ride lasts about 40 minutes.
 Be careful, the bus doesn’t stop just in front of the wine cellar.
 You’ll have to walk for about 10 minutes from the bus stop to the wine cellar.
 Otherwise you can take a taxi, hotel to wine cellar, for 80 lei (4 euros).

 What about the price for the wine cellar itself?
 It varies a lot.
-Depending on the hour you get there, if it’s busy or not, if you’re doing the tasting or not… For example, a group visited the cellar at 1pm, tasted 9 different wines and they also ate some moldovan cheese.
+Depending on the hour you get there, if it’s busy or not, if you’re having the wine tasting or not… For example, a group visited the cellar at 1pm, tasted 9 different wines and they also ate some Moldavian cheese.
 They paid 650 lei (32.50 euros).
 I visited the cellar at 3pm, I tasted 4 different wines (and I had the placintas!), and I paid 490 lei (24.50 euros).